phone: (310) 825-5360

 office: 2014 TLSB

-research interests: Neural mechanisms of visual and olfactory behavior.
+research interests: Neural circuits for visual and olfactory behavior

 Wasserman SW, Frye MA, "Group Behavior: Social context modulates behavioral responses to sensory stimuli", Curr Biol, 25 : R448-469 (2015) .